 That’s a staggering $57,185.33 difference over only 10 years.
 Imagine how much you will lose out over 20-30 years (or don’t or you could start crying).

-2. You are actually losing money: A good savings account these days can earn you between 0.50 to 1.50% interest, which doesn’t even cover inflation.
+2. You are actually losing money: Regular savings accounts these days can earn you between 2% to 4.5% interest, which doesn’t even cover inflation.
 This is why financially savvy people always invest their money.
 If you don’t invest, you lose buying power.
-And the longer you keep your cash in a bank account, the bigger is your loss.
+And the longer you keep your cash in a bank account, the bigger your loss.

 So why am I even telling you to build an emergency fund and keep it in cash?